DNA Sequencing Traces With Primer Dimers

 - Raise the annealing temperature and/or use a shorter annealing time.

-- Check the sequence of the vector to ensure that two primer binding sites are not present.
-Be especially careful of partial matches (8-9 base pair match can cause problems if at the 3' end of the primer).
+- Check the sequence of the vector to ensure that there are not two primer binding sites present.
+Be especially careful of partial matches – an 8-9 base pair match can cause problems if at the 3′ end of the primer.

 Return to the main DNA sequencing troubleshooting page.